microsoft/PSRule/docs/commands/PSRule/en-US/Get-PSRule.md

 ### -Culture

-Specifies the culture to use for rule documentation and messages.
+Specifies the culture to use for documentation and messages.
 By default, the culture of PowerShell is used.

 This option does not affect the culture used for the PSRule engine, which always uses the culture of PowerShell.